Articles

 Several children building a ramp from wooden blocks and planks.
 Again, the angles are marked.

-Angles in ramps
+Angles in Ramps

 Many of the children built ramps with objects like planks of wood or sheets of carboard.
 The angle between the ramp/board/plank and the floor changes as the ...